cs3281/lectures/lecture-03/readme.md

  5. The kernel invokes its *system_call* routine to handle the trap to location *0x80*.
 This is where the meat of the system call logic happens: the kernel does some bookkeeping, checks the validity of the arguments, invokes the service routine, and finally the service routine returns a result status to the *system_call* routine.
  6. The wrapper function checks if the service returned an error, and if so, sets a global variable named *errno* with this error value.
 The wrapper function then returns to the caller and provides an integer return value to indicate success or failure.

+# Understanding Exceptional Flow

+The typical control flow of a program (instantiated as a process) is sequential and follows the control logic written into the program.
+Most cases, it starts at the int main and then finishes at the last return or last statement of the program.
+Everytime a function call is made, the control jumps to a function using a stack and then returns back.
+Below are some good links that explain this.
+Please review it.

+1. Easiest way to understand stack usage in function calls is through recursive function calls.
+Take a look at https://eecs280staff.github.io/notes/02_ProceduralAbstraction_Testing.html and https://eecs280staff.github.io/notes/18_Recursion.html

+2. Also, here is an excerpt from CSAPP book that explains exceptions and exceptional control flow.
+Please read http://csapp.cs.cmu.edu/2e/ch8-preview.pdf